shortmoose/toobig/README.md

 ### Version Control Your Files with Git

 Git is powerful, but struggles with large binary files.
 TooBig allows you to commit your directory structure—the lightweight *ref* files—to a Git repository.
 This lets you track every change, rename, and reorganization of your assets without bloating the repository.
-You get a complete version history for your massive files without the performance penalty of storing the actual files in Git.
+You get a complete version history for your large files without the performance penalty of storing the actual files in Git.

+### Data Deduplication

+TODO: Need words here...
+If you have the same file multiple times this will store only one blob to represent all of those original files.

 ## Install